 \section{Acknowledgement}

-KM work on data preparation is supported by the RFBR and CNRS according to the research project No. 21-52-15024.
-DD, MH and MD are supported by the HSE Basic Research Fund in the design, construction, and testing of data augmentation techniques.
-MD acknowledge the RScF grant No. 19-12-00281.
-We express our appreciation to Matvey Volkov, who developed a website for visualizing results of this paper.
+KM's work on the data preparation is supported by the RFBR and CNRS according to the research project No. 21-52-15024.
+DD, MH, and MD are supported by the HSE Basic Research Fund in the design, construction, and testing of the data augmentation techniques.
+We express our appreciation to Matvey Volkov, who developed a website for visualizing the results of this paper.
 We appreciate Dr. Jacob Isbell's contribution as a native speaker editor of our paper language, Dr. Anton Afanasyev as language editor, and an anonymous referee for valuable comments and suggestions.